How to Vote

 Your ID

 Your voting IDs do not need to have your photo or gender marker on them.
+Your gender is not included on the list of electors at the polls.

 ID can be in print or digital form.
 Examples: bank account statement, utility bills, educational transcript or report card, hospital card or record.